 Called “Kat” because Suzi is too slow to adapt to phonetics, we like jokes “Kat in Hat” and such because she is superb in the late Victorian and Edwardian finery and fluff and stuff.
 Look for Kat also in tailored riding and Western ensembles, because she can adapt to portray just about anything she wants to.

 Kat was recently seen in the restaurant of the historic Irma Hotel showing her ankles and her corset cover in public – a hanging offense in the 19th century, it was hardly noticed by the men of today.. maybe…

-Buffalo Gals performing May 1, ’18 in Powell, Wyoming!
+Buffalo Gals performing June 9, ’18 in Cody, Wyoming!

-7:00-8:30 pm at the Powell Library.
+2:00-3:30 pm at the Cody Public Library.
 Buffalo Gals are historic interpreters for hire who can dance, sing, draw, and tell stories – or just look fabulous!
 Contact Suzi for information on hiring “strollers”, performers, and interpreters by the hour for your Summer 2018 events.
-Fill out a contact form on …
+Fill out a contact form …